dokku/dokku-redis/README.md

 dokku redis:app-links <app>
 ```

-List all redis services that are linked to the 'playground' app.
+List all redis services that are linked to the `playground` app.

 ```shell
 dokku redis:app-links playground